dotnet/docs-maui/docs/user-interface/fonts.md

 ## Display font icons

-Font icons can be displayed by .NET MAUI apps by specifying the font icon data in a `FontImageSource` object.
-This class, which derives from the `ImageSource` class, has the following properties:
+Font icons can be displayed by .NET MAUI apps by specifying the font icon data in a <xref:Microsoft.Maui.Controls.FontImageSource> object.
+This class, which derives from the <xref:Microsoft.Maui.Controls.ImageSource> class, has the following properties:

 - `Glyph` – the unicode character value of the font icon, specified as a `string`.
 - `Size` – a `double` value that indicates the size, in device-independent units, of the rendered font icon.
 The default value is 30.
 In addition, this property can be set to a named font size.
 - `FontFamily` – a `string` representing the font family to which the font icon belongs.
 - `Color` – an optional <xref:Microsoft.Maui.Graphics.Color> value to be used when displaying the font icon.

-This data is used to create a PNG, which can be displayed by any view that can display an `ImageSource`.
+This data is used to create a PNG, which can be displayed by any view that can display an <xref:Microsoft.Maui.Controls.ImageSource>.
 This approach permits font icons, such as emojis, to be displayed by multiple views, as opposed to limiting font icon display to a single text presenting view, such as a <xref:Microsoft.Maui.Controls.Label>.

 > [!IMPORTANT]
 > Font icons can only currently be specified by their unicode character representation.